narsimlukemsaram/COMP0182-Multi-Agent-Systems/Week_03/lab_sheet_3.md

 **Open Rqt GUI**

-Open fifth terminal, run this command to see the results:
+Open the fifth terminal, and run this command to see the results:

 $ rosrun rqt_gui rqt_gui

 **Pose of ArUco Marker**

-Open sixth terminal, run this command to see the pose of the marker:
+Open the sixth terminal, and run this command to see the pose of the marker:

 $ rostopic echo /aruco_single/pose

-Now, take the camera and keep on the ArUco Marker Id = 701 image, you can see the results in rqt_gui window (from fifth terminal) and sixth terminal.
+Now, take the camera and keep on the ArUco Marker Id = 701 image, you can see the results in rqt_gui window (from the fifth terminal) and the sixth terminal.

 Try to run multiple ArUco Markers finder code from the GitHub: Week_03/turtlebot3_burger_auto_navigation/auto_aruco_marker_finder/launch/multiple_aruco_marker_finder.launch